|

 Most of Kerala is humid and hot

-months are December-February.
-Monsoons in Kerala begin around June just
+winter months are December-February.
+Monsoons in Kerala begin around

-after the hot and sweltering summer months have passed and continue till
+June just after the hot and sweltering summer months have passed

-dynamic cities in Kerala, each having its own distinctive features.
+of dynamic cities in Kerala, each having its distinctive features.

 Let's take a look at some of them